Key Facts and FAQs

 A. Parents choose to invest in an education at The Peterborough School for a number of reasons:

-- The Peterborough School has a wide programme of extra curricular activities.
-This means that children develop their characters beyond just the academic.
-Sport is played seriously and to a very high standard.
+- The Peterborough School has a wide programme of extra-curricular activities so that children can develop their characters beyond just the academic.
+Sport is played to a high standard, with an emphasis on team work, leadership and sportsmanship.
 The Arts are hugely important to us: unlike in larger schools, you don't have to wait until you're older to perform in productions.
-From the beginning, our children are encouraged to sing in choirs, play in ensembles, act in shows, speak in public and be in a range of sports teams.
+From the beginning of Prep School, our children are encouraged to sing in choirs, play in ensembles, act in shows, speak in public and participate in a range of sports teams.

 - A highly academic child should get good academic results in any school.
 What The Peterborough School children gain is an 'edge' when it comes to competing and mixing with others from all walks of life.
-The experiences that children have give them a combination of poise and self-confidence.
+The experiences that children have within our School environment, give them a combination of poise and self-confidence.
 They become articulate and responsible young people with excellent interpersonal skills.

 Q. How do you set about getting a place?